-As the Dean of the School of Dentistry, I am honored to work with outstanding staff, faculty and students at the ULSD.
+I am honored and excited to be able to serve as the interim Dean of the University of Louisville School of Dentistry.
+The opportunity to work with all of our outstanding students, staff, and faculty at ULSD is a privilege, and we are moving forward with enthusiasm as we work toward our focus of excellence in education, delivery of patient-centered care, community engagement through service, and innovation in research.
 I am excited about the future of our school and the future of dental education.
-I will work with all the stakeholders (faculty, students, alumni, friends of the Dental School and the university community) to ensure that the University of Louisville School of Dentistry continues to follow the goals set by the University of Louisville Strategic Plan.
+We will work together with students, staff, faculty, alumni, friends of the dental school and the broader community to ensure that the University of Louisville School of Dentistry continues to flourish and to be a shining example of University of Louisville's Strategic Plan in action.